Amir Jang Ghaznavi: Early career

 Ghaznavi enrolled in the junior commission of the East Pakistan Army while studying in ninth grade at Daulatkhandi High School.
 In 1949, he represented the Army team in the Ronaldshay Shield in Dhaka.
 In 1952, he joined Wari Club in the Dhaka First Division League, where he remained for the next two seasons.

+Dhaka Wanderers Club

-In 1954, Ghaznavi joined East Pakistan's strongest club, Dhaka Wanderers Club, and won the league title for consecutive years, while in 1955, he represented the club in the IFA Shield held in Calcutta, India.
-In 1956, he played six games for George Telegraph SC as a guest player in the latter stages of the Calcutta League, helping the club escape relegation.
-Prior to that, a fallout with Dhaka Wanderers officials saw many top players depart the club alongside him.
+In 1954, Ghaznavi joined East Pakistan's strongest club, Dhaka Wanderers Club, and won the league title for consecutive years, while in 1955, he was part of the team that participated in the IFA Shield held in Calcutta, India.
+Following their 1955 league triumph, a fallout with club officials saw many top players depart the club alongside him.

 Dhaka Mohammedan

 Ghaznavi (kneeling first from right) with Dhaka Mohammedan in 1956.

-In 1956, Ghaznavi along with numerous teammates from Dhaka Wanderers, including Fazlur Ragman Arzoo, Ashraf Chowdhury and Kabir Ahmed joined mid-table team Dhaka Mohammedan.
-In his second season at the club, in 1957, Mohammedan won its innaugural First Division League title.
+In 1956, Ghaznavi along with numerous teammates from Dhaka Wanderers, including Bahram, Fazlur Rahman Arzu, Ashraf Chowdhury and Kabir Ahmed joined at the time, mid-table team, Dhaka Mohammedan.
+In same year, he played six games for George Telegraph SC in the latter stages of the Calcutta League, helping the club escape relegation.
+In his second season at Mohammedan, in 1957, the club won its inaugural First Division League title.
 In the same year, Ghaznavi again participated in the Calcutta League, this time representing Kolkata Mohammedan.

-In 1959, Ghaznavi played a pivotal role as Dhaka Mohammedan won the treble, remaining unbeaten champions in the First Division, Ronaldshay Shield and the Aga Khan Gold Cup.
+In 1959, Ghaznavi played a pivotal role as Dhaka Mohammedan won the double, remaining unbeaten champions in the First Division and the Aga Khan Gold Cup.
 However, in 1960, during an Aga Khan Gold Cup match against Karachi Mughals Club, Ghaznavi was involved in a brawl after being subjected to rough challenges.
-This led to the abandonment of the game and the suspension of five players from Mohammedan by the East Pakistan Sports Association.
+This led to the abandonment of the game and the suspension of five players from Mohammedan by the East Pakistan Sports Federation.
 Ghaznavi, who was initially handed a five-year suspension, had his punishment reduced.
-However, he played fewer games thereafter before retiring in 1963.
+However, he played fewer games thereafter.
+In 1964, he was part of the Mohammedan first-team squad but did not take the field.